Configuration#

 pixi.toml#

-The pixi-native format. conda-workspaces reads this with full compatibility for workspace and task fields:
+The pixi-native format. conda-workspaces reads the workspace and task fields documented here, including pixi-style rich platform entries:

 [workspace]